Impression-Aware Recommender Systems: Reviewed Papers

 \subsubsection{Matrix Factorization}

-Two papers~\cite{DBLP:conf/cikm/AharonKLSBESSZ19/heuristics/soft-frequency-cap,DBLP:conf/cikm/PerezMaureraFDSSC20/contentwise-impressions} use matrix factorization. \citet{DBLP:conf/cikm/AharonKLSBESSZ19/heuristics/soft-frequency-cap} describes a recommender in the online advertisements domain.
+Two papers~\cite{DBLP:conf/cikm/AharonKLSBESSZ19/heuristics/soft-frequency-cap,DBLP:conf/cikm/PerezMaureraFDSSC20/contentwise-impressions} use matrix factorization. \citet{DBLP:conf/cikm/AharonKLSBESSZ19/heuristics/soft-frequency-cap} describe a recommender in the online advertisements domain.
 The goal of the recommender is to predict the ratio between the number of interactions and the number of impressions.
 The recommender is a matrix factorization model incorporating a learned bias as a soft frequency capping term (see \autoref{sec:reviewed-papers}) on the number of repeated user-item impressions.
 A simplified version of the relevance score of the recommender is:

 where \mfuserfactor, \mfitemfactor, and \mfbias are the traditional user latent factors, item latent factors, and bias terms present in traditional matrix factorization recommenders, respectively. \sfcfrequencybias is the \emph{impressions frequency} bias, the learned personalized bias on the user fatigue.
 The recommender learns those factors and biases using SGD, where the expected score of a non-interacted impression is $0$, while the expected score of an interacted impression is $1$.
-Hence, the paper considers non-interacted impressions as negative signals while interacted impressions are positive ones. \citet{DBLP:conf/cikm/PerezMaureraFDSSC20/contentwise-impressions} describes two recommenders using global impressions in the media domain.
+Hence, the paper considers non-interacted impressions as negative signals, while interacted impressions are positive ones. \citet{DBLP:conf/cikm/PerezMaureraFDSSC20/contentwise-impressions} describe two recommenders using global impressions in the media domain.
 Both recommenders are the traditional matrix factorization model optimized using the \acrshort{bpr} criterion~\cite{DBLP:conf/uai/RendleFGS09/non-impressions/bpr}.
 As such, the recommender samples a user, a positive item, and a negative item.
 The paper samples positive items from interacted impressions, while negative items are non-interacted impressions or non-impressed items.
-Consequently, the paper deems interacted impressions as positive signals, while the rest of the user feedback is negative.
+Consequently, the paper deems interacted impressions as positive signals, while non-interacted impressions and non-impressed items are considered negative signals.